chef/chef-web-docs/content/community_guidelines.md

 those who submit new features/pull requests, and anyone who is seeking help and guidance.

-The following list isn't exhaustive, but these few examples can help all of us communicate well, so that the community can work better together:
+The following list is not exhaustive, but these few examples can help all of us communicate well, so that the community can work better together:

 - Use welcoming and inclusive language